-(5) Partial Differential Equations:
+(5) Partial differential equations:

-Family of surfaces in three dimensions and formulation of partial differential equations; Solution of quasilinear partial differential equations of the first order, Cauchy’s method of characteristics; Linear partial differential equations of the second order with constant coefficients, canonical form; Equation of a vibrating string, heat equation, Laplace equation and their solutions.
+Family of surfaces in three dimensions and formulation of partial differential equations; Solution of quasi linear partial differential equations of the first order, Cauchy’s method of characteristics; Linear partial differential equations of the second order with constant coefficients, canonical form; Equation of a vibrating string, heat equation, Laplace equation and their solutions.

-(6) Numerical Analysis and Computer Programming:
+(6) Numerical Analysis & Computer Programming:

-Computer Programming: Binary system; Arithmetic and logical operations on numbers; Octal and Hexadecimal systems; Conversion to and from decimal systems; Algebra of binary numbers.
+Binary system; Arithmetic and logical operations on numbers; Octal and Hexadecimal systems; Conversion to and from decimal systems; Algebra of binary numbers.
 Elements of computer systems and concept of memory; Basic logic gates and truth tables, Boolean algebra, normal forms.
 Representation of unsigned integers, signed integers and reals, double precision reals and long integers.
 Algorithms and flow charts for solving numerical analysis problems.